mumoshu/ingress-daemonset-controller/README.md

 `ingress-daemonset-controller` is a Kubernetes controller dedicated to manage ingress controllers.

+This might be useful for anyone trying to build:

+- A cluster ingress and it needs to be super efficient
+- Your own LBaaS on top of Kubernetes and it needs to be super efficient

 It provides `IngressDaemonSet` CRD to deploy an ingress controller so that:

-1. You can run two or more pods per node for high availability of `externalTrafficPolicy: Local` OR REUSE_PORT-powered service.
+1. You can run two or more pods per node for high availability of `externalTrafficPolicy: Local` OR `SO_REUSE_PORT`-enabled services.
 2. Deploy a dedicated "health-checker" daemonset for more reliable deployment

 ## Adding replicas to DaemonSet for high-availability